Understanding Carbon Credits

 Potential Risks

-It is increasingly common for companies to use a renewable energy PPA and retire the associated RECs to make green energy purchasing and GHG reduction claims.
-This option provides far more environmental integrity than voluntary RECs alone, but the effectiveness of the various types of PPAs has not been studied or established.
+It is increasingly common for companies to use a renewable energy PPA and retire the associated RECs to make green energy purchasing and avoided GHG emission claims.
+This option provides far more environmental integrity than voluntary RECs alone, but the effectiveness of the various types of PPAs requires further study to establish.

 Conclusions

-Although research still lacks on the impact of PPAs on renewable energy invesment and generation, this option presents fewer environmental integrity problems.
-Buyers could establish a stronger claim to emission reduction by bundling and retiring under-supplied RPS compliance RECs with their PPA.
+Although further research on the impact of PPAs on renewable energy investment and generation is needed, this option presents fewer environmental integrity problems than solely purchasing voluntary RECs.
+Buyers could establish a stronger claim to avoided emissions, and further reduce environmental integrity risks, by bundling and retiring under-supplied RPS compliance RECs with their PPA.